mrs-electronics-inc/mrs-sdk-qt/docs/src/content/docs/reference/mvp.md

   - Results will be returned as a list of objects containing all the relevant data about the modules
 - The `select` method will tell one of the selected modules to prepare for flashing
 - The `flash` method will read the given S19 package file and flash it to the module
-  - Download progress will be incrementally reported back to the app
+  - Download progress will be incrementally reported back to the app as the S19 is flashed

 The flasher will be responsible for notifying the app of the results of each operation and providing robust error handling and output for any issues that occur.

+#### 3.5.1 Closed-Source Proprietary Flashing Protocol

+MRS's protocol for flashing connected CAN modules is proprietary, and thus the implementation of the protocol cannot be entirely open-source.

+We recognize that this somewhat undermines the open-source goals of the SDK; however, we decided it would be better to provide a closed-source implementation for use in the SDK than no implementation at all.

+So, the CAN flasher library will be precompiled and the binary stored in the SDK repository.
+Then, during compilation, the library will be statically linked to the rest of the SDK.
+This is similar to the pattern we use for the `mosquitto` MQTT library in the Spoke.Zone client implementation.

-### 3.6 Utilities
+### 3.6 General Utilities

-Threading helpers, singletons, display brightness control, general Qt helpers...
+The following small features and code utilities will be provided in addition to the features previously listed.

+#### 3.6.1 Display Brightness Control

+The SDK will provide a simple API for applications to manage the brightness of the device's LCD display, if it has one.

+Applications will be able to:

+- Set the brightness to an arbitrary value (range from `0-100`)
+- Configure "awake" and "asleep" brightness values
+- Call `sleep` and `wake` functions to send the brightness to those configured values

+The SDK will leverage the [build system](#build-system) to make this API available only on devices that have an LCD display.

+#### 3.6.2 Threading

+The SDK will provide a class used for running functions in worker threads.
+This will be the class used in other parts of the SDK for running heavy operations in separate threads.

+#### 3.6.3 Singletons

+The SDK will provide a template for using the singleton/service pattern with a class.
+This template will be used internally for various classes.

 ### 3.7 Tooling

-In addition to the source code itself, the Qt SDK will provide some useful tools to assist developers with various processes, such as generating boilerplate code and creating new releases.
+In addition to the source code itself, the Qt SDK will provide some useful tools to assist developers with various processes, such as generating boilerplate code (eventually) and creating new releases.

-#### Package Generation
+#### 3.7.1 Package Generation

 The standard way of deploying your Qt applications to devices is to bundle them into packages that can be installed by the package manager programs on the display.
 The process for doing so has quite a few steps and can be tedious to do over and over, so the SDK will include specialized tools for generating these packages.